pharmbio/assay-transition-study/tox21_example/README.md

 ### Calibration
-Calibration data is shown in the [Calibration plot](run_outputs/calibration_plot.pdf) for all sampling strategies.
+Calibration data is shown in the [Calibration plot](run_outputs/calibration_plot.pdf) for all sampling strategies (blue for _inactive_ and red for _active_ compounds).
 The calibration of the strategies seems to match well with the results in the paper, with CCP<sub>new</sub>, CCP<sub>AT</sub> and ICP<sub>old</sub><sup>new</sup> being strictly well-calibrated.
-The remaining strategies are slightly below the desired accuracy for any given confidence.
-Perhaps due to higher agreement between the "old" and "new" assay data or classification being comparatively easier to model, the drift from being well-calibrated is less pronounced than most of the plots in the paper.
+The remaining strategies are slightly below the desired accuracy for all confidence values.
+Perhaps due to higher agreement between the "old" and "new" assay data or classification being comparatively easier to model, the drift from being well-calibrated is less pronounced than most of the experiments presented in the paper.

 ### Efficiency